Rudimentary horn pregnancy: Epidemiology

 It is reported that 1 out of every 200 to 600 fertile women have a congenital uterine anomaly, while the occurrence of unicornuate uterus with rudimentary horn is even less common, with a frequency of 1 in 100,000.
 Although pregnancy in the rudimentary horn is extremely rare, it can lead to an ectopic gestation with an incidence of 1 in 100,000 to 1 in 140,000 pregnancies.

 Diagnosis

 Diagnosing rudimentary horn pregnancy requires specific tests, such as hysteroscopy, hysterosalpingography, and laparoscopy, and close monitoring is essential if a person with a suspected rudimentary horn becomes pregnant to avoid the risk of rupture and its complications.
+Recent progress in diagnostic imaging techniques, including magnetic resonance imaging and ultrasound, have enabled the detection of these pregnancies before they lead to rupture.
 Obstetric ultrasonography, particularly the transvaginal method, is used for attempting prenatal diagnosis.

 Many patients experience acute abdominal pain, and it can be challenging to differentiate rudimentary horn pregnancy from other acute abdominal or gestational problems through ultrasound, leading to a high rate of misdiagnosis.
+Additionally, during advanced stages of gestation, rudimentary horn pregnancy can closely resemble abdominal pregnancy.